Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects: Current Detections from O1, O2, and O3

 \subsection{4-OGC: independent catalog events with $p_{\rm{astro}} >0.5$}

-In \citet{Nitz:2021arXiv211206878N}, the authors present an independent data analysis of the O1, O2, and O3 data with slightly different data analysis pipelines.
-Compared to earlier catalogs (1-OGC, 2-OGC, and 3-OGC), the authors find 7 new unreported \ac{BHBH} events compared to GWTC-3, and also find that three earlier \ac{BHBH} events now pass the threshold for a detection, based on updated assumptions.
-We take all the detections with $p_{\rm{astro}} >0.5$ or an inverse false alarm rate $>100\,\rm{years}$ from Table~3 in \citep{Nitz:2021arXiv211206878N}, which includes a total of 94 observed events with 90 \ac{BHBH}, 2 \ac{BHNS}, and 2 \ac{NSNS} mergers.
+In \citet{Nitz:2023-4-OGC}, the authors present an independent data analysis of the O1, O2, and O3 data with slightly different data analysis pipelines.
+Specifically, both the LVK analyses and {\citet{Nitz:2023-4-OGC} use the {\tt \sc PyCBC} open-source package, albeit with different settings, such as template bank construction.} Compared to the earlier OGC catalogs (1-OGC, 2-OGC, and 3-OGC), the authors find seven more \ac{BHBH} events compared to GWTC-3, and also find that three earlier \ac{BHBH} events now pass the threshold for detection, based on updated assumptions.
+We take all the detections with $p_{\rm{astro}} >0.5$ (which all have an inverse false alarm rate $>100\,\rm{years}$ -- an additional threshold mentioned by the authors) from Table~2 in \citet{Nitz:2023-4-OGC}, which includes a total of 94 observed events with 90 \ac{BHBH}, 2 \ac{BHNS}\footnote{Namely, GW200105\_162426 and GW200115\_042309.}, and 2 \ac{NSNS} mergers.